 2. Comparative Weight of Platinum and Palladium Rings

-Of all the naturally white metals, platinum is the heaviest (densest) of all the metals while palladium is the least dense and lightest of them.
+Of all the naturally white metals, platinum is the densest (heaviest) of all the metals while palladium is the least dense (lightest) of them.
 Consequently, palladium wedding rings will feel considerably lighter than platinum wedding rings if held in your hand.

-Once you get the ring on the finger, however, it’s not likely you’ll notice the differences between the two metals.
-Overtime, the ring will just come to feel a natural part of your body.
+Once you get the ring on your finger, however, it’s not likely you’ll notice the differences between the two metals.
+Over time, the ring will just come to feel a natural part of your body.

-It is not that palladium is particularly light.
-For example, the weight of palladium wedding rings is comparable to 14K gold wedding rings, while platinum is about 75% heavier than 14K gold.
+This is not to say that palladium is particularly light.
+For example, the weight of palladium wedding rings is comparable to a 14K Gold wedding rings, while platinum is about 75% heavier than 14K Gold.